 The Washington State University (WSU) Counseling and Psychological Services (CAPS) doctoral internship program is accredited by the American Psychological Association (APA) Commission on Accreditation (CoA).
 Questions related to the program's accreditation status should be directed to the CoA: www.apa.org/ed/accreditation; email@example.com; 202-336-5979.

-WSU is a land grant university with about 20,000 students attending its Pullman campus: approximately 40% identify as first-generation college students, 30% identify as multicultural, and 7% identify as international.
-WSU is among the top 36 universities nationally for policies supportive of lesbian, gay, bisexual, and transgender students (Campus Pride Index, 2015).
-The CAPS doctoral psychology internship program is housed within Student Affairs and is an integral part of Cougar Health Services (CHS): medical clinic, pharmacy, and vision clinic.
+WSU is a land grant university with ~20,000 students attending its Pullman campus, where the program is located.
+Approximately 40% of students identify as first-generation college students, 30% identify as multicultural, and 7% identify as international.
+WSU is among the top 39 universities nationally for policies supportive of lesbian, gay, bisexual, and transgender students (Campus Pride Index, 2021).
+The CAPS doctoral psychology internship program is housed within Student Affairs and is an integral part of Cougar Health Services (CHS): CAPS, medical clinic, pharmacy, and vision clinic.